Dre Campbell Farm

 Mix equal parts apple cider vinegar and water to create a spray.
 Then, apply it to your pet’s coat.

-You can also add a teaspoon of apple cider vinegar to your dog’s water bowl.
+In addition, add a teaspoon of apple cider vinegar to your dog’s water bowl.

 17. Natural Predators